Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

 ore wa, kimi no koto ga, suki desu

--Alright even though this looks like a mouth full after all the pervious explanations you should be able to understand this one too.
+-Alright although this looks like a mouth full, after all the pervious explanations you should be able to understand this one too.

 My Skits